 The Company designs, manufactures, services and sells complex and sophisticated aerospace parts, subassemblies and aircraft.
 These products are manufactured according to detailed specifications and are subject to strict approval or certification requirements.
 Technical, mechanical and other failures may occur as a result of manufacturing or design defects, operational processes or production issues attributable to us, our customers, suppliers, third party integrators or others.
 Due to the nature of the Company's business, liability claims may arise from accidents involving products the Company has manufactured, including claims for injury or death.
 Product or system failures could result in product recalls, regulatory directives and product liability and warranty claims (including claims related to the safety or reliability of our products).
 Such failures could also lead to service, repair and maintenance costs, damages and fines and regulatory and environmental liabilities.
 While management believes that the Company maintains adequate insurance for these risks, insurance cannot be obtained to protect against all risks and liabilities.
 It is therefore possible that the insurance coverage may not cover all claims or liabilities, and the Company may be forced to bear unanticipated costs or liabilities.
-As of June 30, 2023, the Company is party to pending litigation relating to an incident involving a K-MAX® helicopter that resulted in a fatality, and the Company has been notified of potential claims relating to another such incident.
-Each incident is the subject of one or more investigations undertaken by applicable civil aviation agencies located in the jurisdiction of the investigations remain in progress.
-While it is not possible to predict the final outcome of all investigations, litigation or claims relating to these or other potential incidents, management believes that all such investigations, litigation or cash flows.
+As of September 29, 2023, the Company is party to pending litigation proceedings relating to two incidents involving K-MAX® helicopters that each resulted in a fatality, and the Company has been notified of additional potential claims relating to one of such incidents.
+Each incident is the subject of one or more investigations undertaken by applicable civil aviation agencies located in the jurisdiction of the incident.
+These investigations are at varying stages of completion; certain agencies have issued final reports or taken other actions, while other investigations remain in progress.
+While it is not possible to predict the final outcome of all investigations, litigation or claims relating to these or other pote